CFA Members – Click here for the full recording of this event.

 After twenty-five years with the World Bank Group, Damian von Stauffenberg ventured into the emerging world of microcredit, founding the first rating agency to analyze microfinance institutions (MFIs).
-Join the Catholic Finance Association for this members-only online interview to discuss the history, rapid growth, and current challenges of microfinance loans, exploring the following questions:
+The Catholic Finance Association hosted this members-only online interview to discuss the history, rapid growth, and current challenges of microfinance loans, exploring the following questions:

 Damian von Stauffenberg is the founder of MicroRate, the world’s first rating agency specializing in microfinance.
 Since 1997, MicroRate has conducted well over 1000 ratings of microfinance institutions all over the world.
 Before dedicating himself to microfinance, Mr. von Stauffenberg worked for 25 years in the World Bank and its private sector affiliate, the International Finance Corporation (IFC).

 In addition to leading MicroRate, Mr. von Stauffenberg has been closely associated with other institutions that have played pioneering roles in connecting microfinance to capital markets, such as Seed microfinance equity fund, MicroVest, and the Latin American Challenge Investment Fund, LA-CIF.

 He presently is Chairman of MicroRate’s board and head of its rating committee, which assigns rating grades to Microfinance Institutions (MFIs).